geekmomprojects/RedJellies/Week4/Assignment4.md

 ## Code
 I did this project in stages.
 First simply making the LED blink, then toggling the LED inside an interrupt function triggered by a push button, and finally adding debouncing.
 Most of my time was spent learning the workings of the STM32Cube IDE.

-The ST32WBMMG-DK board has no built-in LED, so I added a standard LED and current limiting resistor to GPIO pin 11,and configured pin 11 as a GPIO output.
+The ST32WBMMG-DK board has no built-in LED, so I added a standard LED and current limiting resistor to GPIO pin 11, and configured pin 11 as a GPIO output.

 The ST32WBMMG-DK has two user push buttons, on pins PB12 and PB13.
-I selected Pin 12, configured with a pull-up resistor to trigger an interrupt on falling edge detection.
+I selected Pin 12, configured as a GPIO input with a pull-up resistor to trigger an interrupt on falling edge detection.

-The final, debounced code configuration is entirely in **main.c**.
+The final, debounced code configuration is entirely in **main.c** (included in this repository).
 To allow debouncing, the LED pin state is toggled in _main(void)_ in response to a global flag, _button_flag_, defined as shown:
 ```C
 /* USER CODE BEGIN PV */